meekmarcelin/DQN/README.md

 ## Project Structure

 The project is organized into the following directories and files:
-Okay, got it.
-Here's a more specific README.md file for your DQN-based car driving project: markdownCopy# DQN-Based Car Driving Project

 This project implements a Deep Q-Network (DQN) algorithm to train an agent to navigate and drive a car in a simulated environment.
 The agent learns to make decisions based on the visual inputs from the car's camera, with the goal of maximizing the reward (e.g., reaching a destination, avoiding obstacles, maintaining speed).